Interactive Components

 }

-If we were writing a classic service, there would be nothing to worry about.
-The DI container would invisibly take care of passing all the dependencies.
-But we usually handle components by creating a new instance of them directly in the presenter in factory methods createComponent...().
-But passing all the dependencies of all the components to the presenter to then pass them to the components is cumbersome.
+If we were writing a classic service, there would be nothing to discuss.
+The DI container would invisibly handle passing all dependencies.
+However, with components, we usually handle them by creating a new instance directly in the presenter within the factory methods createComponent…().
+But passing all dependencies of all components into the presenter just to pass them on to the components is cumbersome.
 And the amount of code written…

-The logical question is, why don't we just register the component as a classic service, pass it to the presenter, and then return it in the createComponent...() method?
-But this approach is inappropriate because we want to be able to create the component multiple times.
+The logical question is, why don't we simply register the component as a classic service, pass it to the presenter, and then return it in the createComponent…() method?
+However, this approach is inappropriate because we want the ability to create the component multiple times if needed.

 class PollControlFactory